Sajjon/svar/yellow_paper/yellow_paper.md

 * Key creation is simply choosing questions and furnishing answers
 * Key usage only requires answering a required minimum number of questions correctly, allowing for fallible memory
-* The encryption key pairs and the output private key never need to be seen
+* The derived entropies, secret, and anything derived from the secret never need to be seen or manually managed

 Breaking down the parts of the system, we propose the following: